interstitialRedirectModalTitle

 Learn more about the SRP’s beginnings more than 20 years ago on Kentucky’s Green River.

-The SRP’s results prove that re-operating dams and modernizing other river infrastructure increases the benefits they provide, particularly when done so in coordination with the downstream management of floodplains and other infrastructure.
+The SRP’s results prove that modernizing the operations of dams and other river infrastructure increases the benefits they provide, particularly when done so in coordination with the downstream management of floodplains and other infrastructure.

-Because of the SRP’s proven track record, U.S. legislators recognized the value of the program’s many benefits—including its potential role in mitigating flood impacts—and have significantly increased the nation’s annual investment in the program.
-With this increased funding, researchers at rivers already in the program can expedite the testing of flow prescriptions and more quickly incorporate best solutions.
-Increased monitoring will also help researchers better understand the impacts of updated dam operations.
+Because of the SRP’s proven track record, U.S. legislators recognized the value of the program’s many benefits—including its potential role in mitigating flood impacts—and funding for the program peaked at almost $7 million in the 2023 fiscal year.
+With increased funding, the program expedited testing new river flow prescriptions and was able to quickly incorporate new solutions.
+Greater funding also helped water managers and project partners better understand the impacts of dam operations and allowed the Corps to consider how it could adapt SRP methods for other infrastructure.

 Potential for Nationwide Impact

-The true value of the SRP is its potential applicability to the more than 600 dams, 403 million acre-feet of water storage and 53,000 miles of rivers impacted by Corps dams.
+If invested in properly, the SRP has the potential to influence more than 700 dams, 403 million acre-feet of water storage and 53,000 miles of rivers impacted by Corps dams.

 The SRP also provides interagency learning between TNC and the Corps.
 For instance, TNC and the Corps conduct joint training courses, research new solutions, and exchange staff to develop innovative approaches to water management.
-TNC and the Corps have engaged dozens of public and private partners around the nation to share information and resources.
+TNC and the Corps have engaged hundreds of public and private partners—including state agencies, tribes, universities and nonprofits—to share information and resources.

 Sustainable Rivers Program: The Cape Fear (3:49) TNC is improving fish habitat on the Cape Fear in North Carolina by restoring the river’s natural flows.
 Water experts discuss plans for restoration to benefit nature and people.